NewstalkZB Mike Hosking Leaders' Breakfast: Judith Collins' vision for next three years

-National Party leader Judith Collins will be grilled on her vision for the next three years when she fronts a Leaders' Breakfast tomorrow morning on NewstalkZB.
+National Party leader Judith Collins will be grilled on her vision for the next three years when she fronts a Leaders' Breakfast this morning on NewstalkZB.

 Broadcaster Mike Hosking will put the tough questions to Collins during a two-hour in-depth interview from 7am.